joelparkerhenderson/architecture-decision-record/README.md

 If you like using git version control, then here is how we like to start using ADRs with git for a typical software project with source code.

-1. Create a directory for ADR files.
+Create a directory for ADR files:

 ```sh
 $ mkdir adr
 ```

-1. For each ADR, create a text file, such as `database.txt`.
+For each ADR, create a text file, such as `database.txt`:

 ```sh
 $ vi database.txt
 ```

-1. Write anything you want in the ADR.
+Write anything you want in the ADR.
 See the templates in this repository for ideas.

-1. Commit the ADR to your git repo
+Commit the ADR to your git repo.

 ## ADR file name conventions